yoheishimomae/device-wall-discovery/README.md

-usb-list
+USB Device List
 ===
+(Mac only atm)

 - Run `bundle install`
 - Run `rake list` and list of USB devices will be output to JSON file

-Notes:
+Running the site
 ===

+- Run `padrino start`
+- Go to `http://localhost:3000` to see the list as a web page
+- You can also get JSON output at `http://localhost:3000/devices`

+Notes
+===

-Use `config.yml` to blacklist certain devices or string pattern
+Use `config.yml` to blacklist certain devices (such as USB Hub, camera etc.)